jchip/nix-clap/README.md

 Where:

 - `command` - The parsed command object with a `jsonMeta` property containing detailed information
+- `execCmd` - The command that was executed (set after `runExec`/`runExecAsync`).
+This is the primary command that ran, useful for accessing the executed command directly without traversing the command tree.
 - `index` - the index in `argv` parse stopped
 - `error` - If parse failed and your `parse-fail` event handler throws, then this will contain the parse error.
 See [skip default event behaviors](#skip-default-event-behaviors) for more details.
 - `argv` - original array of argv